norly/elmcan/readme.rst

 To change the ELM327's serial settings, please refer to its data sheet.
 This needs to be done before attaching the line discipline.

+Once the ldisc is attached, the CAN interface starts out unconfigured.
+Set the speed before starting it:

+    # The interface needs to be down to change parameters
+    sudo ip link set can0 down
+    sudo ip link set can0 type can bitrate 500000 sudo ip link set can0 up

+500000 bit/s is a common rate for OBD-II diagnostics.
+If you're connecting straight to a car's OBD port, this is the speed that most cars (but not all!) expect.

+After this, you can set out as usual with candump, cansniffer, etc.

 Known limitations of the controller